Difference Between Crème Brûlée and Custard: Key Distinctions Explained

 Crème brûlée has a rich history, tracing its roots back to 17th-century France, although variations have been found in Spain (as crema catalana) and England (as burnt cream).
 It became popular in French cuisine and eventually gained global recognition for its refined flavor and texture.

-How It’s Made Crème Brûlée
+How Is Crème Brûlée Made?
+Step-by-Step Preparation

 To prepare crème brûlée, a mixture of cream, egg yolks, sugar, and often vanilla is gently heated and then baked in a water bath.
 After chilling, sugar is sprinkled on top and caramelized with a kitchen torch or broiler, creating the signature crackling crust.